hkrishna439/spring-boot-interview-corner/README.md

     - Use regular expressions in the mapping or add validation logic in the method.

+**Common Interview Scenarios**

+**Scenario 1: Explain PathVariable Usage**
+- A candidate might explain the basics and demonstrate how `@PathVariable` maps dynamic URL parts to method parameters.

+**Scenario 2: Handling Multiple Path Variables**
+- Explain how to handle multiple dynamic segments in a URL and the mapping logic.

+**Scenario 3: Custom Path Variable Names**
+- Discuss how to map a differently named path variable to a method parameter.

 ### 13. How is @RequestParam used?
 `@RequestParam` is an annotation in the Spring Framework used to extract query parameters from the URL of an HTTP request and bind them to method parameters in a controller.
 It is commonly used for retrieving optional or additional data sent along with the request.